Predictia/AQUA/docs/sphinx/source/container.rst

    Mandatory argument, could be Levante, Lumi or MN5.
 This set env variables and bindings which are specifically required.

-.. option:: --local
+.. option:: --native

-   Load the container with the local version of AQUA found in the ``$AQUA`` environment variable.
+   Load the container with the local version of AQUA found in the ``$AQUA`` environment variable (which must be defined).
    Without this option, it will load the container with the container version of AQUA.

 .. option:: -v <version>